percona/pmm/docs/proposals/dbaas/01-architecture/proposal.md

 The second part of the proposal is implementing the generic and simplified API to create database clusters via k8s operator.
 The proposal discusses the drawbacks of the current implementation in the Motivation section and moving to the `dbaas-operator` will have the following benefits

 1. Kubernetes native way to work with database clusters via unified and general specifications.
-2. PMM DBaaS does need to care about the state of a managed database.
+2. PMM DBaaS does not need to care about the state of a managed database.
 3. PMM/DBaaS should manage clusters that were created via PMM/DBaaS.Yet,  it manages clusters that were created via Percona operators now. `dbaas-operator` can use its own kubernetes annotations to specify database clusters managed by PMM/DBaaS.
 Also, it opens room for additional features such as CR templates to create a database cluster and update a version of a template using the same annotations spec.
 4. Installation and upgrading of `dbaas-operator` will be managed by OLM as proposed above.
 5. `dbaas-operator` opens a possibility to create an easy to use integration testing framework using codecept.js/playwright or even simple bash scripts.
 Integration testing can be covered by development team.
 It can use Github actions as a pipeline to run additional tests to check create/load/run queries against exposed/non-exposed database clusters.